Arcesilaus III of Cyrene

 Arcesilaus III of Cyrene (Ἀρκεσίλαος, flourished 6th century BC) was the sixth Greek Cyrenaean King and was a member of the Battiad dynasty.
-He succeeded his father as king of Cyrene in 530 BC and was ruler until he was killed by Cyrenaean exiles around 515 BC.
+He succeeded his father as king of Cyrene in 530 BC, ruling until he was killed by Cyrenaean exiles around 515 BC.

 Ancestry

 Arcesilaus was the son of the fifth Cyrenaean King, Battus III and queen Pheretima.
 His sister was Ladice, who married the Ancient Egyptian Pharaoh Amasis II.
 Although his maternal grandparents are unknown, his paternal grandparents were the queen Eryxo and king Arcesilaus II.

 First reign and exile

 When his father died in 530 BC, Arcesilaus became the new king.
-In 525 BC, Arcesilaus made an alliance with the King Cambyses II of Persia.
+In 525 BC, Arcesilaus made an alliance with King Cambyses II of Persia.
 Cambyses had recently conquered Egypt and added the country to his empire.

 Herodotus describes his character as a ‘great rumpus‘.
 About 518 BC, Arcesilaus could no longer accept the Cyrenaean constitutional changes introduced by his late father and the Greek lawmaker, Demonax, and demanded the restoration of his ancestral rights.
 He was supported by his mother.
 In the civil struggles that followed, Arcesilaus was defeated and fled to the Greek island of Samos, while his mother fled to the court of king Euelthon in Salamis, Cyprus.
-Pheretima sought troops from the king of Salamis, but he refused to agree to her request.
+Pheretima sought troops from the king of Salamis, but he declined her request.

 In Samos, Arcesilaus recruited men for his army by promising to grant them land in Cyrene.
 Once he got his army together, he travelled to the oracle at Delphi to consult about his future in Cyrene.
 The priestess stated to him that his family would have a kingship in Cyrene for eight generations under four rulers named Battus and four rulers named Arcesilaus.
 She advised him to make no attempt to keep power beyond that period.
 She also advised him to be careful in how he treated the Cyrenaean citizens and that if he were cruel to them, they would go against him.
 Arcesilaus subsequently ignored the priestess' advice.